 Des Moines Mom is committed to creating a safe space for ongoing conversations about mental health.

 Thank you for making time to help normalize the conversation about mental health.
-In this ongoing monthly series, we will be talking about mental health for ourselves, for our kids, our spouses, and our families.
+In this ongoing monthly series, we will be talking about mental health for ourselves, our kids, our spouses, and our families.

 See more of our conversations about Mental Health.